- City Nation Place Americas

 An error occurred trying to play the stream.
 Please reload the page and try again.

 CloseKonrad leads Brand Finance’s place branding and soft power practice.
-He liaises with clients, directs consulting projects, and is responsible for the creation and promotion of the annual Global Soft Power Index and Nation Brands studies.
+He liaises with clients, directs consulting projects, and is responsible for the creation and promotion of the annual Global Soft Power Index, Nation Brands, and City Index studies.

 Konrad has extensive experience in advising clients in the fields of place branding and public diplomacy.
 Before joining Brand Finance, he worked at the Polish Embassy in London where he developed and delivered successful marketing communications campaigns as well as media relations programmes of official engagements by the president, prime minister, government ministers, and the ambassador.